Bangor’s Paul Bunyan, As You’ve Probably Never Seen Him Before

 As you can see, someone has fashioned an enormous Annah Shriners Fez and placed it on top of Paul's noggin.

-I also learned, from the Roadside America site, the statue is pretty much weatherproof!
+I also learned, from the Roadside America site, that the statue is pretty much weatherproof!

 "The statue is 31 feet high and weighs 3,700 pounds, not including its double-sided ax and lumberjack's peavey.
 Paul Bunyan's fiberglass-over-metal frame is hurricane-proofed to withstand 110 mph winds."